Help Center

 Tracking Script

 A tiny piece of code (one line of HTML) that you add to your website.
 It's what tells INSG that someone visited a page.
-Ours is ~1.6 KB gzipped with default modules (4 on by default, 19 available) — smaller than most images on your site.
+Ours is under 5 KB gzipped with all modules (all modules enabled by default) — smaller than most images on your site.
 It doesn't set cookies, doesn't slow your site down, and doesn't collect personal data.

 Tracker Modules

-INSG has 19 optional tracker modules grouped into 5 categories: Analytics (Web Vitals, outbound links, file downloads, scroll depth, 404 detection), Behavior (rage clicks, dead clicks, scroll hesitation, reading speed, copy tracking, hover aggregates, CTA visibility, keyboard interactions), Technology (JS errors, network hints, mobile insights), Heatmaps (click heatmap, DOM snapshot), and Commerce (product page intelligence).
-Default config enables 4 modules (~1.6 KB gzip).
-All 19 enabled is ~6.4 KB gzip.
-Toggle them on/off per site in Settings.
+The INSG tracker includes multiple modules that feed the SBDA engine.
+Grouped into 5 categories: Analytics (Web Vitals, outbound links, file downloads, scroll depth, 404 detection), Behavior (rage clicks, dead clicks, scroll hesitation, reading speed, copy tracking, hover aggregates, CTA visibility, keyboard interactions), Technology (JS errors, network hints, mobile insights), Heatmaps (click heatmap), and Commerce (product page intelligence).
+All modules are enabled by default (~5 KB gzipped).
+The SBDA engine uses these signals to detect conversion issues and generate findings.

 Site ID